 Hello!
-If you’ve come here from my Breaking Convention talk looking for references and sources, you can find them in the following list.
-If not, the article based on my talk is below that.
-I will put a video of my talk here when available.
+If you’ve come here from my Breaking Convention talk looking for references and sources, you can find them in the list below.
+The talk itself is right here, and after the sources you can find the full-length article based on this talk.

 Salvia divinorum is a beautiful psychedelic; it’s had thousands of years of traditional use in healing rituals, and contains the world’s most potent naturally occurring psychedelic compound.
 It’s also pharmacologically unique; activating a little-known receptor that prevents us from becoming addicted to substances.

 The one thing that really holds Salvia above all other psychedelics is its remarkable effect on our brain networks.
 Salvia seems to completely shut down a very specific area of the brain called the claustrum – and this area has gathered a lot of interest from cognitive neuroscientists in the past few decades.
 Many scientists believe that the claustrum could be playing an important role in normal consciousness, by holding together our perception into one, cohesive self, or ‘ego’.